Yours truly

 I am forever grateful that my life or career doesn't get replayed on the Jumbotron.
 I can't imagine being an athlete, an actor, a musician or a celebrity of any field where my development, triumphs and mistakes are memorialized for the pundits of the world to pick apart.
 The downside of having such a rabid following is that Buffy fans practically dictated the direction of the show at times.
 Two notable casualties:

 • Riley, played by Marc Blucas (former Wake Forest basketball player!), had the unenviable task of being Buffy's first love interest post Angel.
 The character and the actor were deemed boring and unworthy by the (heavily teenage girl) fanbase, and ended up leaving the show after little more than a season, despite exceptional support from the writers and Joss himself.
-Note to fans everywhere: first, give some grace to people who have to perform in front of an audience as they hone their craft; second, what about crazy hot, military, "corn fed Iowa" boys do you not like?
+Note to fans everywhere: first, give some grace to people who have to perform in front of an audience as they hone their craft; second, what about crazy hot, military, corn fed Iowa boys do you not like?
 And he was both funny as heck and painfully vulnerable when he was squaring off with Angel and Spike.
 Good luck Marc, I hope you've found a better base.

 • On the upside, Charisma Carpenter's character of Coredelia was written as vapid and shallow throughout the first few seasons, and of course she hooks up with Xander the dweeb (hello, Joss, how many fantasies were you actually living out?).
 Despite being one of the most uncharitably written characters I've seen in a major series, she became popular enough to be moved over to the Angel spinoff, which is a testament to her acting and audience appeal.
 Until Joss sexually harassed her out of a job.
 Though I did listen to a podcast with James Marsters who stated she was cut when he was brought onto the Angel series because they couldn't afford both of them.
 James seems like a stand-up guy, but it was hard to hear, particularly in light of everything that has since been disclosed.
 Go be a bad ass, Charisma.
 You deserve all the love.